Japan Airlines: MAGIC

 MAGIC, JAL's in-flight entertainment system, supported by the JAL Mooove! (formerly Entertainment Network), features the latest hit movies and videos, games and audio programs.
 There are six generations of the MAGIC system: MAGIC-I, MAGIC-II, MAGIC-III, MAGIC-IV, MAGIC-V and the new MAGIC-VI.
 Introduced on 1 December 2007, the MAGIC-III system provides Audio/Video on Demand (AVOD) entertainment to all passengers.
-The number of movie, music, video and game channels on MAGIC-III was doubled from 57 to 130 by 2008; and it is installed on all seats on Boeing 767-300ER, 777-200ER and 777-300ER aircraft.
+The number of movie, music, video and game channels on MAGIC-III was doubled from 57 to 130 by 2008; and it is installed on all seats on 767-300ER, 777-200ER and 777-300ER aircraft.
 Aircraft with MAGIC-I and MAGIC-II have movies that automatically start when the AVOD system is turned on—once the aircraft reaches cruise level—and economy class passengers can tune in to watch the movie in progress; and all movies restart upon completion.
 Executive and First Class passengers have full AVOD control.
 MAGIC systems also have JAL's duty-free shopping catalogue, including flight crew recommendations and a video of specials available on the flight.
 MAGIC-V will feature mostly the same entertainment as MAGIC-III, but with a touch screen controller, along with a handset.
-There will be USB ports for iPod connectivity, and an easier to control handset. (introduced on selected Boeing 767-300ER routes).
+There will be USB ports for iPod connectivity, and an easier to control handset. (introduced on selected 767-300ER routes).

-The MAGIC-III system is used on internationally configured Boeing 767-300 with Skyluxe Seat, older internationally configured Boeing 767-300ER with Skyluxe Seat, all Boeing 777-200ER, older Boeing 777-300ER with Skysleeper Solo/Suite first class and Shell Flat Seat/Neo Business class.
-The MAGIC-IV is used on internationally configured Boeing 737-800s, along with a newer look of Skyluxe Seat.
+The MAGIC-III system is used on internationally configured 767-300 with Skyluxe Seat, older internationally configured 767-300ER with Skyluxe Seat, all 777-200ER, older 777-300ER with Skysleeper Solo/Suite first class and Shell Flat Seat/Neo Business class.
+The MAGIC-IV is used on internationally configured 737-800s, along with a newer look of Skyluxe Seat.
 It uses 9-inch touchscreens by Panasonic SFX.
-The MAGIC-V system is deploying across the fleet, with selected Boeing 767-300ERs (Skyrecliner seat) and B787-8 (Shell Flat Neo seat) getting the IFE.
-Followed by refurbished Boeing 777-300ERs (all aircraft) and selected Boeing 767-300ER aircraft (including those with Skyluxe seat) will get the MAGIC-V along with new seats in all classes.
-The MAGIC-VI is installed on selected Boeing 787-8s and 777-300s.
+The MAGIC-V system is deploying across the fleet, with selected 767-300ERs (Skyrecliner seat) and 787-8 (Shell Flat Neo seat) getting the IFE.
+Followed by refurbished 777-300ERs (all aircraft) and selected 767-300ER aircraft (including those with Skyluxe seat) will get the MAGIC-V along with new seats in all classes.
+The MAGIC-VI is installed on selected 787-8s and 777-300s.